Austin Texas Assault Family Violence Lawyer

 Assault Bodily Injury Family Violence - Third-Degree Felony

-Bodily injury assault involving family violence or a dating relationship plus a history of family violence or a claim that the assault involved physical contact with the alleged victim's throat, neck, or mouth can result in third-degree felony charges.
+Bodily injury assault involving family violence in Texas or a dating relationship plus a history of family violence or a claim that the assault involved physical contact with the alleged victim's throat, neck, or mouth can result in third-degree felony charges.
 If the case involves both a history of family violence assault convictions and the current assault case involves a restricted breathing assault against the alleged victim, a prosecutor can enhance the charges to a second-degree felony.